Msaunders2/notionmail-cli/README.md

 What were some of the product or technical choices you made and why?

-Library Selections:
+Library choices:
 - Inquirer: Used for interactive CLI prompts.
-Its simplicity in gathering user input and validation fits our needs perfectly.
+Its simplicity in gathering user input and validation fits my needs perfectly.
--Nanospinner: These packages provide visual feedback during asynchronous operations (such as fetching data from Notion), improving the user experience by indicating that the program is working in the background.
+-Nanospinner: This gives visual feedback during asynchronous operations (like fetching data from Notion) which improving the user experience by indicating that the program is working in the background.
 -dotenv: For securely managing configuration and sensitive keys (like the Notion API key) via a .env file.

 Handling Missing or Nonexistent Data:

 -No Messages Found:
-If a user requests to read messages and there are no messages that match the specified recipient it displays a user-friendly message (e.g.: “No messages found for this user.”) instead of crashing or returning undefined data.
+If a user requests to read messages and there are no messages that match the specified recipient it displays a user-friendly message (ex: “No messages found for this user”) instead of crashing or returning undefined data.

 -API Errors and Invalid Data:
 All API calls are wrapped in try/catch blocks to gracefully handle errors.
 In the event of an error the program logs an informative error message and stops the spinner so that users understand something went wrong.